formagGinoo/GuiLongchaoReverse/README.md

 File 3: {'fileName': 'xlualibs/tdr/tdr', 'pos': 6626, 'len': 4237}
 File 4: {'fileName': 'xlualibs/xlua/util', 'pos': 10863, 'len': 10063}
 ```
 Nice.
-Now we know the position of each file in the archive and their length, but still know do i read them?
+Now we know the position of each file in the archive and their length, but still, how do i read them?
 Are they encrypted?
 Well we actually know the startPosition of the archive content, and its set in the method `public bool Read(string strFileName)` after reading `ArchiveFileHead` and `ArchiveFileInfo`:
 ```csharp
 bool flag;
 try